aintabb/dex-backend-wiki/Guides/Coding-guidelines.md

 The controller should return a `404 Not Found` status code when a requested resource does not exist.
 (So not `204 No Content`.)
+The controller should return a `401 Unauthorized` status code when a user is requesting a resource, while not having permission to do so.